sapsolman/routing-for-vpn/README.md

 # routing-for-vpn
-This PowerShell deletes and recreate your Windows routing table.
+This PowerShell deletes and recreates your Windows routing table.